QCDHUB/database/jets/readme.md

 2. dataset 10082 is a copy of dataset 10099 except

-    - it treats systematic uncertainties that are only correlated over single $\left| \eta \right|$ bin as fully correlated over all bins
+    - it treats systematic uncertainties that are only correlated within single $\left| \eta \right|$ bin as fully correlated over all bins

 3. dataset 10092 is a copy of dataset 10099 except